-ESA Statutes as approved by the General Assembly in Helsinki, August 30, 2001, revised by the General Assembly in Torun, September 11, 2005, by the General Assembly in Glasgow, September 5, 2007, by the General Assembly in Lisbon, September 4, 2009, by the General Assembly in Geneva, September 9, 2011, by the General Assembly in Prague, August 27, 2015 and by the General Assembly in Athens, September 1, 2017 and by the General Assembly in Manchester, August 23, 2019.
+ESA Statutes as approved by the General Assembly in Helsinki, August 30, 2001, revised by the General Assembly in Torun, September 11, 2005, by the General Assembly in Glasgow, September 5, 2007, by the General Assembly in Lisbon, September 4, 2009, by the General Assembly in Geneva, September 9, 2011, by the General Assembly in Prague, August 27, 2015, by the General Assembly in Athens, September 1, 2017 and by the General Assembly in Manchester, August 23, 2019.

 We, European Sociologists, aware of the diversity and complexities of European societies, have decided to create an Association.
 Its name is the European Sociological Association (ESA).
 Its focus is the development of sociological knowledge.
 The Association will help facilitate sociological research, teaching and communication between sociologists and between sociologists and other scientists.
 We have established the Association in the hope that its work will contribute to understanding and solving social problems, to improving the quality of life in Europe and beyond, and to encouraging peaceful and productive relations among peoples.
 In all these respects, the Association will endeavor to cooperate with other sociological and non- sociological scientific association.